-Whether it’s your first apartment hunting or you’re a pro at finding the perfect apartment, moving to a whole new location can still be a daunting task, especially if you’re new to the area.
-With so many factors to consider, from state-specific laws all the way down to personal preference, it can be overwhelming.
+Whether it’s your first apartment hunting or you’re a pro at finding the perfect apartment, moving to a whole new location can still be daunting, especially if you’re new to the area.
+With so many factors to consider, from state-specific laws to personal preference, it can be overwhelming.
 We’ve compiled a list of things you should consider when renting apartments in Michigan, so keep reading below.

 You may have decided on Michigan, but there’s much more to factor in apart from that.
 Where you choose to live when renting apartments in Michigan will matter a lot, so whether you’re in the talking stages with an apartment rental agency or you’re still just scoping out the area, there are a few things to consider.